Frappe

 5.4 Liability and Limitations

-• Resolution of incidents will be limited to the extent of the included support services, and Frappe may provide workarounds instead of permanent fixes where applicable.
+5.4.1 Frappe is not liable for any delays, failures, or data loss resulting from excluded services or Customer errors.
+5.4.2 Resolution of incidents will be limited to the extent of the included support services, and Frappe may provide workarounds instead of permanent fixes where applicable.
+5.4.3 Frappe does not guarantee that all issues will be resolved, particularly those arising from unsupported versions, third-party applications, or customizations.

 6. Data Privacy & Information Security

-3. Ownership.
 All data uploaded, processed, or stored through the Services remains the sole property of the Customer.

-4. Confidentiality.
 Frappe shall not sell, share, or otherwise disclose Customer Data to third parties, except where required by law or legal process.

-5. Security Standards.
 Frappe implements and maintains industry-standard security practices, including ISO 27001 compliance.

-6. Incident Notification.
 In the event of any actual or suspected data breach or unauthorized access, Frappe will promptly notify the Customer.

-8. Customer Responsibilities.
 Customers are responsible for maintaining the confidentiality of their login credentials, restricting access to authorized users, and ensuring secure use of the Services.

-9. Data Retention & Deletion.
 The Customer Data shall be retained in accordance with the subscribed plan for Cloud Hosting, or otherwise deleted upon Customer request submitted via the support portal.

 7. Support Portal

-2. Applicability of SLA.
+7.2 Applicability of SLA

 The Service Level Agreement (“SLA”), as amended or updated by Frappe from time to time, shall govern and apply to all Support Services provided under this Agreement.